cafeibit/Azure-Data-Engineering/readme.md

 # Work with Data Warehouses using Azure Synapse Analytics

+<a href="https://docs.microsoft.com/en-ca/learn/paths/work-with-data-warehouses-using-azure-synapse-analytics/">MS Learn:Work with Data Warehouses using Azure Synapse Analytics</a>
+<a href="https://docs.microsoft.com/en-ca/learn/paths/realize-integrated-analytical-solutions-with-azure-synapse-analytics/">Realize Integrated Analytical Solutions with Azure Synapse Analytics</a>

  * <a href="#section0">Design tables in Azure Synapse Analytics</a>